teddymaef/learncassandra/en/model/Indexing.md

 # Indexing

-<sup>[1](#ref_1)</sup>An index provides a means to access data in Cassandra using attributes other than the partition key.
+<sup>[1](#ref_1)</sup>An index (former name: secondary index) provides means to access data in Cassandra using non-primary key fields other than the partition key.
 The benefit is fast, efficient lookup of data matching a given condition.
-Actually, if there is no index on a normal column, it is even not allowed to conditional query by the column.
+Actually, if there is no index on a normal column, it is even not allowed to conditionally query by the column.

 An index indexes column values in a separate, hidden column family (table) from the one that contains the values being indexed.
+The data of an index is local only, which means it will not be replicated to other nodes.

 **Caution:**